 While psychological pricing tricks are pervasive and can certainly dupe you into spending more, there are ways you can avert them:

 • Consider the personal value of an item.
 Instead of fixating on the price tag of something, consider the value it would bring to your life.
 Is it something you would get a lot of joy from?
 Or something you could really use?
-Let that guide you, vs. buying an item because everyone else has it.
+Let that guide you vs. buying an item because it seems like a bargain or everyone else has it.

 • Figure out the number of uses of an item.
-If you plan on wearing a pair of jeans at least 30 times, and they cost $90, that’s $3 per use.
-Something you can afford and would enjoy having?
+If you plan on wearing a pair of jeans at least 30 times and they cost $90, that’s $3 per use.
+Is that something you can afford and would enjoy having?
 Then it might be worthwhile.
-But if it’s a $20 item and chances are it will most likely get shoved into the closet, that might end up being a waste of money.
+But if it’s a $20 item and chances are it will most likely get shoved into the closet and ignored, that might end up being a waste of money.

 • Stick to a weekly budget.
 It’s no fun having to get your finances back on track after blowing your budget.
-Avoid that by keeping a weekly number in mind for your discretionary spending — think clothing, entertainment, eating out, hobby-related spending and sundry items.
+Avoid that by keeping a weekly number in mind for your discretionary spending — think clothing, entertainment, eating out, hobby-related spending, and sundry items (vanilla lattes, a new conditioner, etc.).
 This can help you stay within your means.
-It could be helpful to have a separate bank account where you park your discretionary funds into.
+It could be helpful to have a separate bank account where you park your discretionary funds.
 It’s far easier to see exactly where your money is going that way.

 The Takeaway